ruthgn/Movie-Recommendation-System/movie-recommendation-system.md

 These recommendations make a lot of sense!
-In fact, if you are a Star Wars fan you should definitely be familiar with its sequels, *The Empire Strikes Back* and *Return of the Jedi*, with which they all form the original Star Wars Trilogy.
+In fact, if you are a Star Wars fan you should definitely be familiar with its sequels, *The Empire Strikes Back* and *Return of the Jedi*, which make up the original Star Wars Trilogy.

 Now let's do the same for Toy Story and see what recommendations are in store for us!